S10255731/Assignment-1/README.md

 This website is an official wiki for Dota2.
 Dota2 is a multiplayer online battle arena (MOBA) game by valve, and is the sequel to its predecessor Dota.
 This website serves to document information about the game, including game mechanics, updates, characters and more.
 It aims to allow players to have convenient access to information about the game and community-made content.

 Currently, the [official dota2](https://www.dota2.com/home) website only contains information about the hereoes, and the [unofficial dota2 wiki](https://dota2.fandom.com/wiki/Dota_2_Wiki) is under maintained and lacking in its user experience.
-This is because the unofficial wiki is built on fandom, which limits the design options.
 Hence, this website aims to replace the unofficial wiki and supplement the main website for in-game information.
 Being an official website, it is expected to be managed by Valve itself, which ensures that its content is accurate and up to date.
-It also comes with improvements to user-experience, such as more flexible designs and a notable lack of advertisments, which plagues the unofficial wiki.

 This website will be managed by both the community and the company.
 Users can apply to be a contributor, which gives them permission to edit articles and post guides.
 Moderators will be from Valve itself, making sure information is up-to-date and relevant, while guides are up to standards.

 ## Notes for this README